 9. Gulf admits it does not presently have any territorial agreement with WFEC.
 The remainder of this paragraph is denied.
 Gulf has provided retail electric service to customers in Washington County since 1926, a date that precedes the formation of WFEC.
 As detailed in the ECS/Gulf Joint Petition for Declaratory Statement attached as Exhibit 7 to WFEC's petition, Gulf has the only existing 230 kilovolt transmission facilities in or around Washington County.
-Service of the new electric load from Gulf's existing 230 kilovolt networked transmission system avoids the need for WFEC and/or AEC to construct duplicative 230 kilovolt transmission facilities in order to connect electric generation from outside of Florida to ECS's new electric load in lieu of existing generation owned and operated by Gulf Pwoer and the new generation being built at Gulf Power's Smith Plant which will itself be served by the enlarged natural gas pipeline capacity that will be associated with ECS's new electric load at Station 13a.
+Service of the new electric load from Gulf's existing 230 kilovolt networked transmission system avoids the need for WFEC and/or AEC to construct duplicative 230 kilovolt transmission facilities in order to connect electric generation from outside of Florida to ECS's new electric load in lieu of existing generation owned and operated by Gulf Power and the new generation being built at Gulf Power's Smith Plant which will itself be served by the enlarged natural gas pipeline capacity that will be associated with ECS's new electric load at Station 13a.
 The electric service requirements of ECS constitute new electric load separate and apart from the existing and new electric service requirements of FGTas a historical customer of WFEC.
 The electric service requirements of ECS cannot be met by WFEC and/or AEC through any of their existing facilities.
 Any cost to be incurred by WFEC and/or AEC to upgrade their existing facilities to be capable of serving the ECS electric load would clearly be uneconomic in light of Gulf Power's existing electric facilities already in close proximity to ECS's new electric load.
 Gulf's existing facilities are presently fully capable of providing the required level of electric service once the new substation and associated transmission line tap are constructed as described in the ECS/Gulf Joint Petition for Declaratory Statement attached as Exhibit 7 to WFEC's petition.
 As a result of the foregoing, WFEC does not have a viable claim that the actual site of ECS's new load falls within WFEC's exclusive service territory given the provisions of Section 366.04(5) of the Florida Statutes which prohibit the ". . . further uneconomic duplication of generation, transmission and distribution facilities" in the state.

 10. Gulf denies that its provision of electric service to ECS as described in the ECS/Gulf Joint Petition for Declaratory Statement attached as Exhibit 7 to WFEC's petition would result in uneconomic duplication of distribution and transmission facilities already provided by and available to WFEC.
 Gulf further denies that any of WFEC's existing distribution facilities on, along, and adjacent to the property where Station 13a will be constructed are capable of providing the level of electric service required by ECS.
 Gulf is without knowledge whether the maps attached to WFEC's petition as Exhibits 1, 2 and 3 are fair and accurate depictions of the existing electric facilities in the area.